Tomb of the Unknown Soldier (Arlington National Cemetery): Damage and repair to the Tomb Monument

 The 1990 report documented deterioration of the marble's surface.
-As much as 2.85 mm of the marble surface has been lost through weathering.
-The study projected that before 2010, the Tomb Monument will have been weathered enough to have a negative effect on the experience of the visitors and concludes the only solutions are to enclose or replace the monument.
+As much as 2.85 mm of the marble surface was lost through weathering.
+The study projected that before 2010, the Tomb Monument would have been weathered enough to have a negative effect on the experience of the visitors and concluded that the only solutions were to enclose or replace the monument.

-Several options have been considered to deal with the damage.
-Officials at Arlington National Cemetery determined that proper repair can return the Tomb Monument to an acceptable appearance.
-However, because the cracks will continue to lengthen and widen, continuous grouting, regrouting, touch-up, monitoring, and maintenance would be required.
+Several options were considered to deal with the damage.
+Officials at Arlington National Cemetery determined that proper repair could return the Tomb Monument to an acceptable appearance.
+However, because the cracks would continue to lengthen and widen, continuous grouting, regrouting, touch-up, monitoring, and maintenance would be required.
 Therefore, a report commissioned by Arlington National Cemetery and published in June 2006 confirmed the Cemetery's conclusion that "replacement of the three pieces of the Tomb Monument is the preferred alternative".
-A final decision was scheduled to be made on September 30, 2007.
+A final decision was scheduled to be made on 30 September 2007.